Last updated on: January 27th, 2020

-Jscrambler is officially recommended by Progress Telerik as the solution of choice to protect NativeScript applications.
+Jscrambler is recommended by Progress Telerik as the solution of choice to protect NativeScript source code applications.

-In this article, we’ll look at how you can integrate Jscrambler into your NativeScript app development workflow.
-This will enable you to protect your JavaScript source code, through a combination of advanced obfuscation, code locks, anti-tampering, and anti-debugging.
+Learn how to integrate Jscrambler into your NativeScript app development workflow to protect your JavaScript source code through advanced obfuscation, code locks, anti-tampering, and anti-debugging.

 Quoting the NativeScript team when looking at source code protected with Jscrambler: